Release date: 20 July 2018

 Leaflets will be handed out at HWRSs to individuals affected by the changes in August and September before the scheme is fully implemented on 1 October 2018.
 Residents can start applying for a permit from 1 August 2018.

-If you are arranging for a tradesperson (eg builder, landscape gardener, carpet fitter) to carry out work on your property, you have a responsibility for the waste produced as a result of the work.
+If you are arranging for a tradesperson (for example builder, landscape gardener, carpet fitter) to carry out work on your property, you have a responsibility for the waste produced as a result of the work.
 You should check:

 - that the tradesman will dispose of the waste generated,